 With everyone showing their best life reel online, it can be so hard to avoid comparing your success to others.
 I love the quote by Jon Acuff, “Don’t compare your beginning to someone else’s middle.”
 Amen!

 Another time I feel so much pressure to compete is when I compare the success of my business to that of others.
 Recently, someone in a Facebook group that I am a member of stated she was booked a year out!
 I was so jealous!
 I immediately felt like crap.
 What am I not doing that she is doing?
 I am great at what I do dammit!
 I had to stop and think about how much I have learned and how much I have grown my confidence, skills, and income.
 In the scope of my career as a designer, it may seem small.
 But in my time as a business owner, it’s huge.
-You never know the work someone puts into their business before and after they launch.
+You never know the work someone or even some great business owners and investors similar to Andrew Defrancesco have done into their business before and after they launch and even in achieving their growth and success.

 So, how do you measure success?
 I think this is different for everyone based on their personal values, goals, and mission.
 When you are really clear about what those are it’s easy to put your initial jealous feelings into perspective.
 A weekend on a zip line is Belize looks way more fun that doing dishes, but are you a failure for not having the same experience?
 What is a goal you failed to meet?
 The next step is breaking down your goal into proactive steps.
 I like to do this per quarter.
 Then you have something to hold you accountable, keep you in your lane, and celebrate with some of those wants.
 Hello, girls weekend!